valencik/mastersAPSC/documents/thesis/thesis.md

 The length of the array tells us how many authors collaborated on a given NSR entry.
 And since arrays are ordered, we can easily determine the first author[^first-author] of an entry.
 While it is possible to extract the same information from a free text field, parsing our data into data structures creates structures that are compatible with many tools, such as our database.
-Users of the database can now sort entries by their number of authors, or count the number of times someone was first author on an entry.
+Users of the database can now sort entries by their number of authors, or count the number of times someone was first author.
-Additionally, almost every aggregation query[^see-aggregation] made in this work relies on unwinding a data array at some stage.
+Additionally, almost every aggregation query[^see-aggregation] made in our work relied on using array specific operations on the author array at some stage.

 [^first-author]: The significance, if any, of being first author changes amongst journals.
 A clever data scientist will want to consider the `<REFRENCE>` information along with any first author analysis.
 [^see-aggregation]: See the [MongoDB Aggregation Framework](#mongodb-aggregation-framework) section for more details.

 %- Getting into SQL vs NoSQL here...
 It is possible to store the NSR data in a relational model.
+In a relational database the authors would have their own tables, separate from papers, as they are separate entities.
+This inefficient choice would entail a table and data schema created for the papers and then a separate table and schema for the authors, and similarly for keywords, selectors, and history.
 However, it is more efficient to convert the original data into a data schema that uses arrays.
 This is the primary motivator for not using a standard relational database.
-In a relational database the authors would have their own tables, separate from papers, as they are separate entities.
-This inefficient choice would entail a table and data schema created for the papers and then a separate table and schema for the authors, and similarly for keywords, selectors, and history.

 ## Data Representation
-An example of the final data representation used by the work is shown in Snippet \ref{blk:rawNSRJSON}.
+An example of the final data representation we use is shown in Snippet \ref{blk:rawNSRJSON}.
 It is a JSON object for the NSR entry with keynumber `1988AB01`.
-The `_id` value is a string used as the unique identifier in the MongoDB collection.
+The `_id` value is a string used as the unique identifier in the MongoDB collection (as discussed in [The Database](#the-database)), its value is the same as the `<KEYNO   >` of the original NSR entry.
 The `year` value is an integer and represents the year the resource was published.
 The `history` value is an array that contains encoded information representing dates when the original NSR document was added and/or modified.
 The `code` value is a string copy of the `CODEN` value in the NSR data.